public-rant/public-rant/src/panoptical/NOTES.md

 __it would be MUCH better if this was overridable in [`calcurse-caldav`](https://gitlab.com/public-rant/feature-starter/-/blob/main/calcurse-caldav.py?ref_type=heads#L621)__
 Once you've pulled data using calcurse-caldav, your LLM assistant can [optimise your schedule and create new calendars](./panoptical_test.py).

+You define a source calendar and it will optimise your tasks and create new calendars for work you want to delegate to a human or robot.

 You provide config when running the container that sets the upstream calendar. calcurse-caldav reads from there.
 Since we are calling OpenAI's assistant with access to `run_radicale_server`, you can use this to delegate tasks, observe what was planned by the LLM and if you like what you see, ship it to production.